2454511550Lin/2454511550Lin.github.io/index.md

 <h2> Research interests </h2>

-<b>Safe and Robust ML</b>: The need for ML systems that are both intrinsically safe and universally robust is evident.
-Safety and robustness entail the model's resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
+<b>Safe and Robust ML</b>: Safety and robustness entail the model's resilience against adversarial attacks, unanticipated scenarios, and data inconsistencies.
 My research endeavors include methods such as uncertainty estimation, calibration, and Out-of-Distribution detection to enhance the safety and robustness of ML systems.
 Relevant publications are listed below:

 * Threshold-Based Auto-Labeling: <a href="https://arxiv.org/abs/2211.12620">[NeurIPS'23]